dhyaneshsiddhartha15/kuberenetes-one/README.md

 | **03.
 Workloads** | Deploy apps with YAML and Helm | [03-workloads/README.md](03-workloads/README.md) |
 | **04.
 Security** | RBAC, NetworkPolicies, Secrets | [04-security/README.md](04-security/README.md) |
 | **05.
 Monitoring** | Prometheus + Grafana | [05-monitoring/README.md](05-monitoring/README.md) |

 ---

-## Dhyanesh's Journey

-I started learning Kubernetes in early 2026 because I was tired of clicking through AWS consoles and paying $100+/month for managed services that I didn't fully understand.
-I wanted to know what happens under the hood — what kubeadm actually does, how CNI plugins make pods talk to each other, why my LoadBalancer services stayed stuck in `<pending>` state.

-I built this cluster using AWS EC2 instances (t3.medium and t3.large) to get real cloud experience.
-I messed up security group settings (twice!), fought with VPC network conflicts, spent hours debugging why CoreDNS pods wouldn't start (turns out I had the wrong CIDR), and accidentally terminated my control plane instance more times than I care to admit.

-But every mistake taught me something.
-Now I can spin up a production-ready cluster in under 30 minutes, deploy apps with proper TLS, autoscaling, monitoring — all on AWS cloud infrastructure.
-This repo is that journey, distilled into scripts and documentation that actually work.

-If you're following along: take your time, read the error messages, and don't be afraid to break things.
-That's how you learn.

----